apache/echarts-handbook/contents/en/application/chart-types/line/basic-line.md

 Line style can be changed by `lineStyle` setting.
 You can specify color, line width, polyline type and opacity etc..
 For details, please see the handbook [`series.lineStyle`](${optionPath}series-line.lineStyle) to figure out.

-Here is an example of setting color, line width, and type.
+Here is an example of setting color, line width and type.

 <!-- embed -->